-Check out Arnold in his prime below and his son Joseph, age 21.
+Check out Arnold in his prime below compared to his son Joseph, early 20s, hitting a double biceps pose.
 The resemblance is uncanny.
 Are genetics important in bodybuilding?
 Absolutely, as is the case in most sports.
 [Read more…]

 Here’s a mind-blowing shot of Arnold standing near the window at the old Gold’s Gym in Venice, California.
 We believe it’s an Art Zeller photo… [Read more…]

 Here’s a backstage shot of Arnold casually hitting a shocking double-biceps pose.
 We’re not sure who took it, or what contest it was, but we are sure that it was the Oak at his absolute best… [Read more…]

 Here’s another impressive shot of Mike Mentzer taken by Wayne Gallasch in Australia back in the 1970s, a pic we don’t recall every seeing… [Read more…]

 Q: I always have a problem making gains in the winter.
 It starts around Halloween, when the weather starts getting cooler and the bowls of candy start taunting me.
 Then it’s Thanksgiving, pumpkin pie, and it’s even colder outside.
 I lose the motivation to hit the gym, and my muscles usually shrink and get shrouded with a layer of fat.
 Is this just something I should accept, or do you have any solutions?

 A: Definitely do not accept it—at least not completely—because if you regress in the winter and then start training hard in the spring, you waste a lot of workouts just getting back to where you were the previous year.
 (We speak from experience—it’s happened to us on more than one occasion).
 [Read more…]

 Here’s a fantastic shot of Arnold at Venice Beach during the first years of his arrival in the U.S. We’re not sure who took it, but it may have been bodybuilding journalist Gene Mozee.
 [Read more…]